My doctor says I am disabled, so why was I denied Social Security disability benefits?

 There are several reasons why you could be denied disability by Social Security, even though your doctor says you are disabled.

 First, there is the chance that you are not disabled as defined by Social Security.
 “Disability” means different things to different people, even to different medical professionals.
 When it comes to getting disability payments, the only definition that counts is the one used by the paying organization.
 This means that to get Social Security Disability you must meet Social Security’s definition of disability, which is fairly strict.
-It requires that you be unable to earn “substantial earnings” earnings in any occupation you have done in the past and, if you are under age fifty, in any other occupation you could reasonably perform.
-In 2016 “substantial earnings” for the blind is generally $1,820.00 monthly in gross wages or net self-employment.
-For all others it is generally $1,130.00.
+It requires that you be unable to earn “substantial earnings” earnings in any occupation you have done in the past and in any other occupation you could reasonably perform.
+In 2017 “substantial earnings” for the blind is generally $1,950.00 monthly in gross wages or net self-employment.
+For all others it is generally $1,170.00.
 Additionally, to be eligible your disability has to continue for twelve months or more.

 On the other hand, you may in fact be disabled by Social Security Disability rules.
 In this circumstance, your claim may have been denied because your doctor did not sufficiently explain your condition and how it affects your ability to work.
 Many doctors are rushed and hurry through their reports to Social Security.
 Others are not aware of all the factors they should be explaining, or don’t explain them in language that the claims examiner recognizes as meeting Social Security’s criteria.